 - 1. Load the shapefile railroads.shp in QGIS and press Open Attribute Table. - 2.
-Click on Toggle editing mode and open the Field Calculator dialog. - 3.
-Select the Create a new field checkbox to save the calculations into a new field. - 4.
+Click on V Toggle editing mode and open the Field Calculator dialog. - 3.
+Select the Select the Select the cloud checkbox to save the calculations into a new field. - 4.
 Add length as Output field name and real as Output field type, and define Output field length to be 10 and Precision, 3. - 5.
-Now double click on function \$length in the Geometry group to add it into the Field calculator expression box. - 6.
-Complete the expression by typing / 1000 in the Field calculator expression box and click [Ok]. - 7.
+Now double click on function \$length in the Geometry group to add it into the Field calculator expression box.

+- 6. Complete the expression by typing / 1000 in the Field calculator expression box and click [Ok]. - 7.
 You can now find a new field length in the attribute table.